On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Proof of the main result

 By applying Proposition \ref{prop:triangle} with the left and right hand triangles in (\ref{triangles}) taken to be (\ref{semi tri}) and the zero triangle respectively we can therefore deduce that

 Here the first equality follows directly from the definition of $\chi^{\rm sgn}(A,L/K)_\ell$ in terms of the integer $a_{A,L,\ell}$, the equality (\ref{ell sign}) and the result of Lemma \ref{sign lemma}.
-In addition, the fourth equality follows from (\ref{groth}) (and the isomorphism (\ref{no dual})) and the fifth directly from the definition of the term $Z^*_{U}(A,L/K,p^{-1})$.
+In addition, the fourth equality follows from (\ref{groth}), the fifth directly from the definition of the term $Z^*_{U}(A_{L/K},p^{-1})$ and all remaining equalities are clear.

-This completes the proof that the condition of Proposition \ref{reduction lemma}(iii) is satisfied and hence also completes the proof of Theorem \ref{thm:thm1}.
+This argument completes the proof that condition (iii) in Proposition \ref{reduction lemma} is satisfied and hence also, when combined with the observations made in \S\ref{p section}, completes the proof of Theorem \ref{thm:thm1}.